lefticus/presentations/CurrentStateOfStaticAnalysis.md

 }
 ```

 # Conclusion

 > - C style issues are largely a "solved problem"
 > - But there are still many ways to abuse current best practices
 > - Modern C++ and C++ >= 11 analysis checking still has a long way to go
 > - You must use a combination of compilers / analyzers
-> - Where will the standardization of best practices by Sutter & Stroustrup go?

 # Actions